The Gravitas Principle®Build Your Executive Presence - Build Your Success!

 Speak to Influence

-Improve your ability to share your ideas, drive the discussion, and move others to action.
-Today’s leaders need to be able to listen effectively, ask the right questions, distill key points, and build consensus – and do it all with grace.
-Coaching can help you develop compelling messages and communicate with gravitas.
+Improve your workplace communication skills, including the ability to share your ideas, drive the discussion, and move others to action.
+Today’s leaders need excellent executive communication skills—to be able to listen effectively, ask the right questions, distill key points, and build consensus – and do it all with grace.
+Executive coaching can help you develop compelling messages and communicate with gravitas.

 Present with Impact

-Doors open to those who can stand and deliver a good presentation!
-Learn how to tailor and tighten your content and deliver it in a way that keeps your audiences engaged.
+Doors open to those who excel at public speaking!
+Presentation skills training will show you how to tailor and tighten your content and deliver it in a way that keeps your audiences engaged.
 Learn how to handle Q & A, use visual aids effectively, and reduce nerves.
 Videotaping is incorporated to fast-track your progress.

 A strong Executive Presence aligns the inner self with the outer expression.
 Are your beliefs, values, and principles reflected in your behavior?
 Are you honest with yourself and others about your limitations?
 Are you empathetic and able to show vulnerability and humility to others?
 The Gravitas Principle® will help lay the groundwork to becoming more authentic in the workplace.